Logo

 • Tax implications

-After considering all these factors, you can go ahead and choose the kind of business you register to be.
+After considering all these factors, you can choose the kind of business you register to be.

 Sole Proprietorship